Depending on where you look you can read that magnesium stearate is a toxic harmful additive or a completely harmless filler.

 Let’s suppose that this was true and that the source was a problem for some people.

-Even if that was the case, the amount of hydrogenated oil that you would be consuming would be incredibly small and would, again, probably only have an impact on a small percentage of people.
+Even if that were the case, the amount of hydrogenated oil that you would be consuming would be incredibly small and would, again, probably only have an impact on a small percentage of people.

 I still wouldn’t recommend that you consume hydrogenated oils but I am pointing out that it wouldn’t be the end of the world for most people.